Skip to Content

 The path passes through the backyards of some of the prettiest cottages in the village.
 It goes to the market and can take you to either the bluffs or Siasconset Beach.
 This east shore beach is a perfect place to watch the sunrise, spot seals, and take photos of the ocean and the postcard-like striped Sankaty Head Lighthouse.
 If you are visiting Nantucket in the Spring then this is the perfect place to start a trip.

-Jetties Beach is among the most popular beaches on the island, especially preferred by families with young children.
+Jetties Beach is among the most popular beaches on the island, especially preferred by families with young children and one of the fun things to do in Nantucket.
 The reasons for this are many.
 Firstly, Jetties is on the island’s north coast, where the water is much calmer, shallower, and warmer than on the other shores.

 Also, the beach is within a 10-minute walk from town.
 And last but not least, it has all the amenities you will need to spend the whole day relaxing while the kids are enjoying themselves.